-- Ensure that people are appropriately supported in both the diagnosis and subsequent management of chronic conditions in order to increase healthy life expectancy - Reduce all age, all cause mortality rates by 7.3% so that these equal the rest of England through early detection and early treatment of disease - Further narrow the gap between male mortality and female mortality rates by targeting services and support accordingly
+- Increase healthy life expectancy by ensuring that people are appropriately supported in both the diagnosis and subsequent management of chronic conditions - Reduce all age, all cause mortality rates by 7.3% so that these equal the rest of England through early detection and early treatment of disease - Further narrow the gap between male mortality and female mortality rates by targeting services and support accordingly

 - Prioritise prevention and early detection of those conditions most strongly related to health inequalities.
 This will include raising awareness of the need to take up opportunities offered in primary care - Strengthen support for people who develop long term conditions to take a more active role in managing their condition - Ensure that all organisations have a sustained focus on lifestyle improvement for patients who have developed medical conditions.
 This includes stopping smoking, healthy eating, an active lifestyle and keeping alcohol intake to a safe level.
 This will help to increase healthy life expectancy and reduce mortality - Promote and develop all opportunities to improve self-care through patient education programmes and telehealth for people with long term conditions.
 This will give patients and their families a larger stake and responsibility in the ongoing management of their conditions, and provides the potential for better control of these conditions - Ensure that there is a clear focus on social support and rehabilitation and re-enablement which will deliver benefit in terms of people returning to work following illness (eg stroke) as well as improved mental health.
 Investment in social worker input to clinical pathways assists with early supported discharge and promotion of independence - Commission and deliver a clear and robust service for younger stroke sufferers in Walsall.
-This will increase the proportion of stroke sufferers returning to work within 6 and 12 months

-All partners need to assist in the design and implementation of appropriate community bed-based rehabilitation services within Walsall.
+This will increase the proportion of stroke sufferers returning to work within 6 and 12 months - All partners need to assist in the design and implementation of appropriate community bed-based rehabilitation services within Walsall.
 These will provide people with the maximum chance of regaining function after becoming ill.

-Priority Measure Ensure that people are appropriately supported in both the diagnosis and subsequent management of chronic conditions in order to increase healthy life expectancy Preventable sight loss - diabetic eye disease Unplanned hospitalisation for chronic ambulatory care sensitive conditions (adults) Proportion of people feeling supported to manage their condition The proportion of people recovering to their previous levels of mobility/walking ability at 30/120 days Reduce all age, all cause mortality rates by 7.3% so that these equal the rest of England Potential years of life lost from causes considered to be amenable to healthcare: adults Mortality from respiratory disease Excess under 75 mortality in adults with serious mental illness Further narrow the gap between male mortality and female mortality rates Mortality from all cardiovascular diseases (including heart disease and stroke) Difference between male mortality rates and female mortality rates (by borough and across the social gradient)
+Priority Measure Increase healthy life expectancy Preventable sight loss - diabetic eye disease Unplanned hospitalisation for chronic ambulatory care sensitive conditions (adults) Proportion of people feeling supported to manage their condition The proportion of people recovering to their previous levels of mobility/walking ability at Reduce all age, all cause mortality rates by 7.3% so that these equal the rest of England 30/120 days Potential years of life lost from causes considered to be amenable to healthcare: adults Mortality from respiratory disease Further narrow Excess under 75 mortality in adults with serious mental illness Mortality from all cardiovascular diseases the gap between male mortality and female mortality rates (including heart disease and stroke) Difference between male mortality rates and female mortality rates (by borough and across the social gradient)

-15. Ensure Walsall Clinical Commissioning Group and Walsall Council's commissioning plans take proper account of the priorities of the Health and Wellbeing strategy, in particular, actions to improve the health of the poorest fastest and to address the health needs of men in order to reduce the life expectancy gap
+15. Ensure Clinical Commissioning Group and Walsall Council commissioning plans take proper account of the priorities of the Health and Wellbeing strategy, in particular actions to improve the health of the poorest fastest and to address the health needs of men in order to reduce the life expectancy gap